sapcc/vcsa-exporter/README.md

 docker run -it vcsa-exporter:0.1 sh
 ```

-We are using [atlas](https://github.com/sapcc/atlas) to have the `vcenter.json` served automatically; built from netbox.
+We are using [atlas](https://github.com/sapcc/atlas) http service endpoint to get `vcenter.json` served automatically; built from netbox.
 However, you can assemlbe the file on your own too:

 ```json
 [